odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

    zoteroweb  Zotero Web API
    =========  =====================

-   Data is fetched via the listed connectors only.

-   By default, the Zotero desktop client is searched first.
-If you have set a Zotero API key and if the client could not be reached or some citations could not be found, the Web API is searched next.
+   Data is fetched via the given connectors in the order in wnich they are given.
+If bibliographic data for a source can be fetched via an earlier connector, it is *not* searched for via later ones.
+By default, data is first searched for using zotxt and then using the Web API.

 zotero-groups
    A list of Zotero group IDs.
 Only the given groups are searched.